rz-rahimi01/Flutter-Projects-60-Days-Challenge/Week 3/QuotesApp/README.md

 - Added copy to clipboard option.
 - Added many more quotes (150+)
 - Final tests: navigation, theme toggle, favorites.
-- Recorded a walkthrough video of the app demo.
+- Added `Hive` to store the favorites now favorites will be saved even after app close.
 - **Challenge**: Added toast/snackbar when favoriting a quote.

 ---